ahdis/ch-ems/input/pagecontent/guidance.md

    * if Observation.code = LOINC 21613-5 / 31777-6 / 43304-5 / 6349-5
    * use a Specimen.type form the [ValueSet CH ELM Lab Specimen Types: Chlamydia Trachomatis](ValueSet-ch-elm-lab-specimen-types-chlamydia-trachomatis.html)

-In all other cases, the Specimen.type has to be defined as fixed text: “Material declared by LOINC system axis”
+In all other cases, the Specimen.type has to be defined as fixed text: “Material declared by LOINC system axis”.

 ### Multiplex Cases
 The exchange format defines the [FHIR document](document.html) for reporting to the FOPH so that **one document per organism per patient** is submitted.